ingo/ingo.github.io/_recipes/bruschetta_with_fresh_tomato_and_basil.md

 ---
-title: Bruschetta with Fresh Tomato and Basil
+author: David Rosengarten
 category: Entrees
-description: A delightful and easy to prepare bruschetta topped with fresh tomatoes and basil.
-Perfect for a light lunch or as an appetizer.
+description: This classic bruschetta topping features fresh diced tomatoes marinated in olive oil, balsamic vinegar, and basil.
+Served piled atop warm, garlicky toast for an easy appetizer or light meal.
+difficulty: easy
 image: bruschetta_with_fresh_tomato_and_basil.jpg
 size: 12 servings
+source: chrome-extension://pcmpcfapbekmbjjkdalcgopdkipoggdi/_generated_background_page.html
 time: 2 hours 15 minutes
-author: David Rosengarten
-source: chrome-extension://pcmpcfapbekmbjjkdalcgopdkipoggdi/_generated_background_page.html
-difficulty: easy
+title: Bruschetta with Fresh Tomato and Basil
 ---

 This recipe is courtesy of David Rosengarten from the Food Network.
 It's a simple and delicious dish that can be prepared in just a few steps.
 The combination of fresh tomatoes and basil makes for a refreshing and flavorful topping for the bruschetta.